arlet-workshop/arlet-workshop.github.io/_pages/neurips2025/schedule.md

 ---
 layout: page
 title: Schedule
 description: The session will cover invited talks, contributed talks and posters.
-The tentative schedule is TBD.
+The tentative schedule in Pacific Daylight Time (GMT−7) can be found below.
 permalink: /neurips2025/schedule
 nav: true
 nav_order: 4